-In this article, we will show you how to improve or fix iOS 12 battery life problems on your iPhone if battery life is draining fast after installing iOS 12 software update, which is currently in beta.
+In this article, we will show you how to improve or fix iOS 12 – iOS 12.1.1 battery life problems on your iPhone if battery life is draining fast after installing iOS 12 – iOS 12.1.1 software update.

 Let’s dive in: